liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 #### Step 2: Implement Trash Handlers

-Just like many other Liferay frameworks, such as workflow, assets, and indexing, you'll need to implement handlers to manage basic trash operations of the Recycle Bin.
-You'll need to create a class for each entity you'd like to handle trash for.
-Below is an example of a trash handler for songs in the Jukebox
+Just like many other Liferay framework, such as workflow, assets, and indexing, you'll need to implement handlers to manage basic trash operations of the Recycle Bin.
+Create a class for each entity you'd like to handle trash for.
-portlet:
+Below is an example of a trash handler for songs in the Jukebox portlet:

     public class SongTrashHandler extends JukeBoxBaseTrashHandler {
         ...